syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 {% endhighlight %}
 {% endtabs %}

+### PageChanged

+The `PageChanged` event is triggered when the user navigates form one page to another page. `SfDataPager.PageChangedEventArgs` contains the following members, which provide the information for `PageChanged` event:

+* **OldPageIndex** - Gets the current page index from which the page is navigated.
+* **NewPageIndex** - Gets the new page index to which the page is navigated.

+{% tabs %}
+{% highlight c# %}
+public partial class MainPage : ContentPage
+{
+    public MainPage()
+    {
+        InitializeComponent();
+        dataPager.PageChanged += DataPager_PageChanged;
+    }

+    private void DataPager_PageChanged(object sender, Syncfusion.Maui.DataGrid.DataPager.PageChangedEventArgs e)
+    {
+        // you can get the old page index and new page index here.
+    }
+}
+{% endhighlight %}
+{% endtabs %}

-## DataPagerStyle
+## Customize the appearance

-The data pager allows you to change its appearance by changing the properties of `DataPagerStyle` and then assigning it to the `SfDataPager.DefaultStyle` property.
+The data pager allows you to change its appearance by modifying the properties of `DataPagerStyle` and then assigning it to the `SfDataPager.DefaultStyle` property.

-The `SfDataPager` allows customizing the appearance using the following properties.
+The `SfDataPager` enables customization of its appearance using the following properties:

 <table>
 <tr>